karmicharsh/Monksq-2/README.md

 5. **Checkout**:

     Proceed to the checkout page and complete the payment process using Stripe.
-    For the backend created a server.js file that creates a checkout session
+    For the backend created a server.js file that creates a checkout session .
-    ```
-    sh
+    ```sh
     npm install express stripe dotenv ejs
     ```
-    Install nodemon for better use
+    Install nodemon for better use .

-    TO run the backend server:
+    To run the backend server:
-    ```
-    sh
+    ```sh
     node server.js
     ```